Gerry Ortega: Crocodile farming pioneer (1988–2001)

 In 1988, Ortega began working at the Crocodile Farming Institute (since renamed the Palawan Wildlife Rescue and Rehabilitation Center but still known widely and referred to below as the Crocodile Farm or CFI) in Irawan, Puerto Princesa, Palawan.
 In 1989, he became the institute's director.

 At the time, many thought the Crocodile Farm project, which was run by the Department of Environment and Natural Resources, and funded by the Japan International Cooperation Agency, would never succeed.
 But Ortega and his team made it not only viable but globally known.
-Ortega and his team at the CFI also received considerable media attention caught the largest saltwater crocodile in the country.
+Ortega and his team at the CFI also received considerable media attention over catching the largest saltwater crocodile in the country.

 In 1993 the CFI came up with the idea of farming out their crocodiles.
 The idea sparked considerable interest, and over 80 potential crocodile farmers applied.
 Nineteen of these were in attendance on February 1 to 3, 1999, when Ortega hosted the “Orientation on the Establishment of Crocodile Farms in the Philippines.”
 After screening applicants, the CFI gave 6 crocodile farmers their first crocodiles in early 2000.
 Ortega's initiative thus represented the birth of the crocodile industry in the Philippines.

-Entering politics (2001–2004)
+Political career (2001–2004)

 Ortega resigned from his post at Crocodile Farm in time to run for a position in the Provincial Board of Palawan during the elections of 2001.
 He won and held that post until 2004.

 It was during this time that Ortega is said to have first gained access to "information and documents about widespread corruption in the provincial government of Palawan."
 As a result, Ortega became "the foremost critic of then Governor Mario Joel T. Reyes."

-In 2004, Ortega ran for Governor of Palawan, under a good governance platform where he lost.
-Governor Mario Joel T. Reyes was declared the winner.
+In 2004, Ortega ran for Governor of Palawan, under a good governance platform where he lost to Governor Reyes.